BruceWind/CloudFrontIPSelector/README.md

 ### In addition

 a.
 I limited latency of selected IPs must below 80, if you want to change it, you can modify  this variable `THREASHOLD` in `main.js`.

 b.
 Have you tried Gcore-CDN?
 I have written another IP-selector for Gcore: https://github.com/BruceWind/GcoreCDNIPSelector, you can try it.

+** Tanks ** :
+[sapics/ip-location-db](https://github.com/sapics/ip-location-db) is used by filter some IPs which belong to a specific country.